fabric8io/fabric8/mq/fuse-mq/src/main/resources/readme.txt

  .${fileSeparator}etc${fileSeparator}users.properties
 which defines the users in the default karaf jaas security realm.

-The simplest approach is to uncomment the default user 'fusemq' which has the admin privilege.
+The simplest approach is to uncomment the default user 'admin' which has the admin privilege.

 Typically you will define your own users and passwords with appropriate privileges.